-We will look at other examples of memes in the following section as well as at other possibilities for measuring and quantifying the spread of memes.
-What is significant here from the perspective of learning processes and potential indicators is the importance of understanding that conventional norms, patterns, and authority structures are often influenced by popular memes and it is important to identify and distinguish the beneficial and destructive elements of these memes on the learning environment and the sustainability of the ecosystem.
+We will look at other examples of memes in the following section.
+What is significant here from the perspective of learning processes is the importance of understanding that conventional norms, patterns, and authority structures are often influenced by popular memes, and it is important to identify and distinguish the beneficial and destructive elements of these memes on the learning environment and the sustainability of the ecosystem.
 Also, the processes by which memes are spread influence their social and cultural uptake in the public commons of the learning environment.
 In this sense, "learning to know" is the capacity to "see through" the habitual patterns of the mind and of the subtle ways in which advertisers, authorities, and even "educators" attempt to influence behaviour and knowledge by using those habitual patterns.
 This ability enhances learning and is likely a potent indicator of true educational attainment and autonomy.